Cryrivers/motif-ts/packages/core/README.md

 orchestrator.connect(transformEdge(a, b, (out) => ({ username: out.name, years: out.age })));
 ```

-Forward transitions validate `output` via Zod (if provided) and select the first outgoing edge that allows the move.
+- Forward transitions validate `output` via Zod (if provided) and select the first outgoing edge that allows the move.
 If none allow, an error is thrown (`'Transition blocked by edge condition'`).
-If there are no outgoing edges, `'No next step'` is thrown.
+If there are no outgoing edges, the workflow finishes and triggers `onFinish` listeners.

 Back navigation re‑enters the previous step with its original input and executes previously collected `transitionOut` cleanups for that step.
 If the connecting edge is `unidirectional`, `back()` throws a clear error.